Overwatch: Overwatch series

 The original Overwatch game was released by Blizzard on May 24, 2016, for PC platforms, as well as eighth generation console platforms PlayStation 4 and Xbox One.
 A version of the game developed by Iron Galaxy for the Nintendo Switch was later released on October 15, 2019.
 Blizzard shut down servers for the game on October 3, 2022.

 Blizzard released Overwatch 2 via early access on October 4, 2022.
 The game was made free-to-play on PC and for the PlayStation 5 and Xbox Series S/X platforms, and employed full cross-platform play.
+As of March 2025, there are 42 playable characters in Overwatch 2, with Blizzard having announced the 43rd and 44th playable characters (Freja and Aqua) to be released later in 2025.